Diffusion Approximation for an Overloaded X Model Via a Stochastic Averaging Principle: The Main Results

 \subsection{The Role of the FTSP's in the Stochastic Limit}

 Just as the limiting ODE in \eqn{odeDetails} arising in the FWLLN depends on the FTSP's $D(\gamma, \cdot)$ (through the probability $\pi_{1,2} (x(t))$), so too the stochastic limit process arising in the FCLT refinement depends on these same FTSP's.
 Since the FTSP $D(\gamma, \cdot)$ depending on the state $\gamma$ is a positive recurrent QBD under the assumption that $\gamma \in \AA$, the stochastic refinement depends on the asymptotic variability of the FTSP.
-In particular, since the FTSP $D(\gamma, \cdot)$ is a regenerative process (which can be represented as a QBD whenever the ratio $r$ is rational), the associated cumulative process obtained by integrating the indicator functions $1_{\{D(\gamma, s) > 0\}}$ obeys a FCLT; i.e., \bequ n^{-1/2} \int_{0}^{nt} \left(1_{\{D(\gamma, s) > 0\}} - \pi_{1,2} (\gamma)\right) \, ds \Ra B(\sigma^2 (\gamma) t) \qinq \D \eeq as $n\tinf$, where $B$ is a standard Brownian motion (BM) for each $\gamma \in \AA$.
+In particular, since the FTSP $D(\gamma, \cdot)$ is a regenerative process (which can be represented as a QBD whenever the ratio $r$ is rational), the associated cumulative process obtained by integrating the indicator functions $1_{\{D(\gamma, s) > 0\}}$ obeys a FCLT; i.e., \bequ \hat{C}^n_{QBD} (t; \gamma) \equiv n^{-1/2} \int_{0}^{nt} \left(1_{\{D(\gamma, s) > 0\}} - \pi_{1,2} (\gamma)\right) \, ds \Ra B(\sigma^2 (\gamma) t) \eeq in the functions space $\D$ as $n\tinf$, where $B$ is a standard Brownian motion (BM) for each $\gamma \in \AA$.

 The constant $\sigma^2 (\gamma)$ appearing inside the BM on the right in \eqn{cum} is often called the {\em asymptotic variance} (see \cite{A03,GW93,W92}) of the regenerative process $D(\gamma,s)$ (and the function $f$ with $f(D(\gamma,s)) \equiv 1_{\{D(\gamma,s) > 0\}}$).
-For each $\gamma \in \AA$, it is defined as the limit \bequ \sigma^2(\gamma) \equiv \lim_{t\tinf} \frac{1}{t} Var \left(\int_0^t 1_{\{D(\gamma,s) > 0\}}ds \right). \eeq
+For each $\gamma \in \AA$, it is defined as the limit \bes \sigma^2(\gamma) \equiv \lim_{t\tinf} \frac{1}{t} Var \left(\int_0^t 1_{\{D(\gamma,s) > 0\}}ds \right). \ees